Friday Morning Workshops

 As a team leader I also have an interest in the health and well-being of the team and continue to develop the learning around the importance and impact of a relational approach.

-Integrating Parts Work with TA, using Stabilisation to Empower Trauma Survivors
+Integrating Parts Work with TA, using Stabilisation to Empower Trauma Survivors - workshop full

 Jo Moores